 Creamy and smooth, with a rich goat flavour

-Hebden Goats cheese is made on the farm by Gillian and her eight (yes just eight!) goats.
+Hebden Goat cheese is made on the farm by Gillian and her ten (yes, just ten!) goats.
 The cheese is slowly set before being moulded and aged for three weeks.
 The wrinkly rind breaks down to a smooth paste and rich goaty and grassy flavours.

 Made by Gillian Clough, TenAcres Farm, Hebden Bridge, Yorkshire, England.

 More about this

 Gillian Clough only started making Hebden Goat cheese in 2015.
 A Radiography lecturer, Gillian has a love for goats, particularly Anglo Nubian goats – big, floppy-eared goats famed for their rich milk, which is great for cheese making.
 Buying a smallholding (called Ten Acres after it’s size!), she set about breeding these goats as a hobby, whilst her husband, Tim, keeps a few rare-breed sheep.

 The goats and sheep all feed out at pasture on the Pennine hills high above Hebden Bridge in Yorkshire.
 Farming seasonally (they only make cheese spring to autumn) the goats are fed from the pasture and using forage made on the farm, which helps add to the richness of the Anglo-Nubian milk, and allows it to show its provenance.